reusablejs/reusable/README.md

 ## What about Context API?

 Using Context API directly, introduces a few challenges.
 Deciding where in the component tree to put a certain Context is tricky, and also might change while building your app.
-It forces you to couple the data tree with the component tree.
+It forces you to couple the data tree with the component tree, and creates artifically deeply nested component trees.
 Reusable tries to solve these issues by decoupling the reusable state from the component tree, and by providing other benefits, such as:
 - Time Travelling
 - Single Store